remix-run/remix/docs/tutorials/blog.md

 }
 ```

-Now the user gets an enhanced experience than if we had just done this without JavaScript in the browser at all.
+Now the user gets an enhanced experience than if we had done this without JavaScript in the browser at all.
 Some other things that you could do to make it better is automatically slugify the title into the slug field or let the user override it (maybe we'll add that later).

 That's it for today!
 You're homework is to make an `/admin/edit` page for your posts.
 The links are already there in the sidebar but they 404!
 Create a new route that reads the post, puts them into the fields.
 All the code you need is already in `app/routes/posts/$slug.ts` and `app/routes/posts/new.ts`.
-You just gotta put it together.
+You gotta put it together.

 We hope you love Remix!